badr21k/TimeWise/replit.md

 - **Edit Restrictions**: Only employees from user's assigned departments are editable
   - Level 1 (Full Admin): Can edit all departments
   - Level 3 (Team Lead): Can edit all departments
-  - Level 4 (Department Admin): Can only edit assigned departments
+  - Level 4 (Department Admin): Can VIEW all but EDIT only assigned departments
   - Other departments show "View Only" badge and have reduced opacity
 - **UI Behavior**:
   - Add Shift button only appears for editable employees